FailSafe-ERA Right Road Reentry

 Most individuals who are incarcerated will eventually be released into our communities to embark on their personal journey as returning citizens.
 Many justice-involved individuals have experienced some form of trauma before and during incarceration, which creates obstacles for them after incarceration.
 They have limited opportunities for positive social connection and support as they have been disconnected from community and family.
 Pre-release Services and Continuity of Care (once returned to the community), are part of a proven model that requires the active involvement of a community-based organization (FailSafe-ERA) that not only commands the charge but also provides a level of accountability for all sides, both pre- and post-incarceration

 Good Work Pilot Project

 FailSafe-ERA and Rappahannock Goodwill piloted the Good Work project with four returning citizens.
 They participated in two full days of transformed and empowered life skills and employment training and were offered full time employment with Goodwill.

 The Right Road Program was developed in partnership with the American Traffic Safety Services Association (ATSSA).
 This program is an opportunity for participants to gain knowledge, skills, and abilities to succeed and thrive in the community and workplace.

-Photo Left: Juanita Shanks, CEO of Failsafe-Era and Donna Clack, the Vice President of ATSSA-American Traffic Safety Services Association launched a partnership to help qualified returning citizens receive the training and job resources they need to put them on a path to success in temporary traffic control.
+Photo right: Juanita Shanks, CEO of Failsafe-Era and Donna Clack, the Vice President of ATSSA-American Traffic Safety Services Association launched a partnership to help qualified returning citizens receive the training and job resources they need to put them on a path to success in temporary traffic control.